Chess960: Saint Louis Chess Club's Champions Showdown: Chess 9LX

-2021 – The playing format was once again a round robin.
+2021 – The playing format was a round robin with 10 players.
 The event was won by Leinier Domínguez Pérez.
-The reigning FIDE world Fischer random chess champion Wesley So placed second out of the ten players, tied with Sam Shankland and Maxime Vachier-Lagrave.
-So lost only twice, namely to Leinier Domínguez Pérez and Sam Shankland.

-2022 – The playing format was once again a round robin.
+2022 – The playing format was a round robin with 10 players.
 The event was won by Fabiano Caruana who defeated Alireza Firouzja in armageddon.

-Firouzja had previously placed tenth out of ten (last place) in the 2020 tournament.
-The reigning FIDE world Fischer random chess champion Wesley So placed fifth out of the ten players.
-So lost only thrice, namely to Shakhriyar Mamedyarov, Alireza Firouzja (again) and Caruana.
+2023 – The playing format was a round robin with 10 players.
+Sam Sevian won with 7/9.
+Wesley So, Levon Aronian and Sam Shankland got 6/9.
+Fabiano Caruana scored 5½/9, Hikaru Nakamura 4/9, Jeffrey Xiong 3½/9, Garry Kasparov 3/9, Leinier Dominguez 2½/9 and Ray Robson 1½/9.

+2024 – The playing format was a round robin with 10 players.
+The event was won by Fabiano Caruana.

-FIDE World Championship
+FIDE World Championships 2019 and 2022

-On April 20, 2019, the first world championship in Fischer random chess officially recognized by FIDE was announced.
+On April 20, 2019, the first world championship in Fischer Random Chess officially recognized by FIDE was announced.
 It ended on November 2, 2019.
-In the finals, Wesley So defeated the reigning and four-time world chess champion Magnus Carlsen 13½–2½ (4 wins, 0 losses, 2 draws) to become the inaugural world Fischer random chess champion.
+In the finals, Wesley So defeated the former and four-time world chess champion Magnus Carlsen 13½–2½ (4 wins, 0 losses, 2 draws) to become the inaugural world Fischer Random Chess champion.

 In the announcement, FIDE president Arkady Dvorkovich commented: It is an unprecedented move that the International Chess Federation recognizes a new variety of chess, so this was a decision that required to be carefully thought out.
 But we believe that Fischer Random is a positive innovation: It injects new energies and enthusiasm into our game, but at the same time it doesn't mean a rupture with our classical chess and its tradition.
 It is probably for this reason that Fischer Random chess has won the favor of the chess community, including the top players and the world champion himself.
 FIDE couldn't be oblivious to that: It was time to embrace and incorporate this modality of chess.

 On August 19, 2022, the second world championship was announced for later in 2022, in Iceland.
 This is exactly half a century after the World Chess Championship 1972 held in Iceland between Fischer and Boris Spassky.
-On October 30, Hikaru Nakamura won the finals by defeating Ian Nepomniachtchi who had earlier knocked out Magnus Carlsen, in the armageddon after drawing the match 2-2 (+1-1=2).
+On October 30, Hikaru Nakamura played the finals against Ian Nepomniachtchi, who had earlier knocked out Magnus Carlsen.
+Nakamura won in the armageddon after drawing the match 2–2.

+Freestyle Chess

+The eight-player Freestyle Chess G.O.A.T.
+Challenge was the first major Chess960 tournament that used classical chess time controls.
+It took place in Germany from February 9–16, 2024.
+Fischer Random world champion Nakamura was reportedly invited, but did not play in the event.
+Magnus Carlsen won the tournament by defeating Fabiano Caruana in the finals.

+Following the success of the first tournament, organizers Carlsen and Jan Henric Buettner launched the Freestyle Chess Grand Slam Tour in 2025, comprising five "Grand Slam" tournaments and one open tournament.
+The winner of the tour will be awarded the title of Freestyle Chess Champion.